Distributed controller synthesis for deadlock avoidance: Two locks per process

-For Invariant~\ref{Inv3}, we extend our $Z$-"deadlock scheme" to $Z'$.
-We choose the cycle found by the algorithm or its reversal depending on which one is "weak@@cycle".
+For Invariant~\ref{Inv3}, we extend our $Z$-"deadlock scheme" to a $Z'$-"deadlock scheme": we choose the cycle found by the algorithm or its reversal, depending on which one is "weak@@cycle".
 For every $p_i$ we define $\df_{Z'}(p_i)$ to be the edge in the chosen cycle.
-We set $\df_{Z'}(p)=\bot$ for all $p\in \Proc_{Z'}\setminus \PZ$ other than $p_1,\dots,p_k$.
-We must show that such a $p$ is necessarily "fragile".
-Indeed, in this case $p$ must have one of its locks $t$ in $Z$, and the other one, $t'$, in $Z' \setminus Z$.
-By Invariant~\ref{Inv2}, there is no "solid edge" from $t$ to $t'$ in $H$.
-In $H'$ all edges from $t'$ to $t$ are removed.
-So $p$ is "fragile" as the algorithm does not fail at line~\ref{line:solo-test}.
+For all $p\in \Proc_{Z'}\setminus \PZ$ other than $p_1,\dots,p_k$, $\df_{Z'}(p)$ is undefined.
+We must show that such any such $p$ is "fragile".
+If both locks used by $p$ are among the $\set{t_1,\dots,t_k}$ then $p$ must be "fragile" because Algorithm~2 does not fail at line~\ref{line:solo-test}.
+The other case is where $p$ has one lock $t$ in $Z$, and the other, $t'$ in $Z' \setminus Z$.
+If $p$ was "solid", then given that the algorithm does not fail at line~\ref{line:solo-test}, there must be some ("solid") edge labeled by $p$ in $H'$.
+However, by Invariant~\ref{Inv2} for $H$, an edge from $t$ to $t'$ cannot be "solid".
+Moreover, the edge from $t'$ to $t$ is removed at line 11.
+Therefore, $p$ is "fragile".